Overcoming Hardships is Nepal Partner’s Story of Personal Resilience

 Among all Global Volunteers’ partner communities, struggle is a common thread.
 Our inspired and resourceful partners rise to leadership positions with their vision of opportunities that may not be obvious or seemingly attainable to others.
-In this second interview with Global Volunteers’ partner and consultant in Kathmandu, Nepal, Buddhi Man Seresta describes how overcoming hardship enabled him to form an enduring perspective on peace and possibility.
+In this second interview with Global Volunteers’ partner and consultant in Kathmandu, Nepal, Buddhi Man Shrestha describes how overcoming hardship enabled him to form an enduring perspective on peace and possibility.
 (Pictured with his wife Madhu)

 What early life experiences contributed to your hopeful perspective today?